DHTMLX/docs-suite/docs/form/work_with_form.md

 - date and time

-For a date and time input you can specify a mask pattern as an object of the following type:
+For a date and time input you can specify the `patternMask` property as an object of the following type:

 ~~~jsx
 patternMask: {